Learning from Demonstrations of Critical Driving Behaviours Using Driver's Risk Field: Methods

-To mitigate the distributional shift caused by the naive IL from Eq. \eqref{naive IL}, we adopt a similar approach to the one proposed in \cite{Lyft2022}, which is itself very similar to DAgger \cite{DAgger2011}, but with better computational efficiency owing to the use of an offline synthetic expert query rather than an active expert policy to aggregate training datasets.
+IL is a supervised learning method that aims to directly mimic driving behaviours from expert demonstrations.
+In the context of IL, the expert policy is defined as $a_{t}^{*}=\pi^{*}(s_{t})$, i.e., the mapping from an agent's states to its actions.
+We adopt a similar approach to the one proposed in \citep{Lyft2022}, which is similar to DAgger \citep{DAgger2011}, but with better computational efficiency owing to an offline synthetic expert query rather than an active expert policy to aggregate training datasets.
 This offline expert query approach is achieved by a closed-loop training scheme.
-Assuming that the dataset $D^*$ consists of $N$ expert trajectories and each trajectory $\tau$ has the length of $T$ steps, namely $D^{*} = \{\tau_{i}\}_{i=1}^{N}$, $\tau_{i} = \{(s_{j}, a_{j})\}_{j=1}^{T}$, we first sample the ego vehicle's current policy for K steps, which will lead the ego vehicle to unfamiliar scenarios due to the distributional shift.
+Assuming that the dataset $D^*$ consists of $N$ expert trajectories and each trajectory $\tau_{i}$ has the length of $T$ steps, namely $D^{*} = \{\tau_{i}\}_{i=1}^{N}$, $\tau_{i} = \{(s_{i,j}, a_{i,j})\}_{j=1}^{T}$, we first sample the ego vehicle's current policy for K steps, which will lead the ego vehicle to unfamiliar scenarios due to the distributional shift.
 Then, the current policy is updated by minimising the above loss function in the remaining $T-K$ steps so the ego vehicle learns to recover from mistakes caused by the distributional shift.
-The optimisation objective can be rewritten as a discounted cumulative expected loss with a discount factor of $\gamma$:
+The parameter of the policy network is denoted by $\theta$, which can be learnt by minimising the discounted cumulative expected loss with a discount factor of $\gamma$:

-Similarly to \cite{spl2020}, we use spline coefficients, also known as control points, to parameterise trajectories in the dataset $D^*$ instead of using discrete waypoints for more stable long-horizon predictions and smoother trajectories.
-The details of the spline parameterisation used in this work is provided in Appendix \ref{spline explanation}.
-We also show that this parameterisation greatly improves the training efficiency in Sec. \ref{training efficiency}.
+In this work, $L (\pi_{\theta}(s_{t}), a_{t}^{*}) = ||\pi_{\theta}(s_{t}) - a_{t}^{*}||_{1}$ is the L1 distance between the learner's action $\pi_{\theta}(s_{t})$ and the expert action $a_{t}^{*}$.
+Similarly to \citep{spl2020}, spline coefficients are used to parameterise trajectories in the dataset $D^*$ instead of using discrete waypoints for better safety, more stable long-horizon predictions and smoother trajectories.
+Furthermore, we show that this parameterisation greatly improves the training efficiency in Sec. \ref{training efficiency}.

-The states $s_t$ and actions $a_t$ of the original expert trajectories are both denoted as a 3D vector $(x, y, \theta)$ in the $SE_{2}$ space.
-The corresponding spline coefficients in all three directions can be expressed as a matrix $\mathrm{A}_{3\times n}$.
-By replacing $a_{t}^{*}$ in Eq. \eqref{objective function} with $\mathrm{A}_{3\times n}^{*}$, our objective function can be written as:
+The states $s_t$ and actions $a_t$ of the original expert trajectories are both denoted as a 3D vector $(x, y, \alpha)$ representing the position and orientation in the $SE(2)$ space.
+The corresponding $n$ spline coefficients in all three directions can be expressed as a matrix $\mathrm{A}_{3\times n}$.
+By replacing $a_{t}^{*}$ in \eqref{objective function} with $\mathrm{A}_{3\times n}^{*}$, our objective function can be rewritten as: